Insurance Fraud: What It Costs You and Extreme Cases With Examples

 Should You Worry About Insurance Fraud?

 According to the FBI, insurance fraud costs the average American family between $400 and $700 more a year on their insurance premiums.
-When we think about insurance fraud many things come to mind:
+There are many different types of insurance fraud, here are some examples:

 - Individuals scamming their own insurance for personal gains